coderifous/jquery-localize/README.markdown

-jquery.localize.js - a jQuery plugin that makes it easy to internationalize your web site.
+jquery.localize.js - a jQuery plugin that makes it easy to i18n your static web site.
 ===================================================================

 Synopsis